-Wegies can be identified by their distinctive triangular-shaped head.
+Wegies can be identified by their distinctive triangular head shape.
 You’ll notice an equilateral triangle shape from the firm chin to the base of the ears.
-The nose is straight, and the cat’s forehead is flat.
+The nose is straight, and it has a flat forehead.
 The ears are medium-sized, have a rounded tip, and have thick tufts of hair.

 Large and muscular body

 The Norwegian Forest cat has a strong muscular build.
 This breed is heavily boned and is thick muscled.
 The thick muscles are most notable on the neck and legs of the cat.
 The paws are big and sometimes may look oversized, which matches the size of the body.
 And the abundance of their thick and long fur makes them look even bigger than they are.

 Cat fanciers categorize the Skogkatt as a large-sized cat, particularly males.
 Male Norwegian Forest cats have an average weight of 10-22 pounds, while females are about 9-12 pounds.
 With this kind of build, they take a longer time to mature compared to other breeds and won’t reach maturity until the age of five.

 The Norwegian Forest cat is a vocal, sweet and affectionate cat.
 This cat is a best-friend material feline.
 It will follow you around and likes to get involved in whatever you’re doing.